dlt-hub/.github/profile/README.md

 At ScaleVector we allow our clients to access their enterprise data in their notebooks via the Metabase API.
 Related problems:

 - complex analysis and visualisation via the Metabase API
-- relational data for data scientists
+- Visual query builder for curated data, so you don't have to write complex SQL
-- automatic REST API
+- API access to a single source of truth

  ---